Kunlong1994/lab3/Uploading-code-to-the-Arduino-via-Raspberry-Pi-SSH.md

 * `SPI` is a library that is always included with the Arduino development environment(IDE) so we don't need to worry about it for now.

-The other two libraries are not standard but are easily found on google/github.
+The other two libraries are not standard but are easily found on Google or GitHub.
 * `Adafruit_GFX` library is available from [GitHub from Adafruit](https://github.com/adafruit/Adafruit-GFX-Library).
 It is a basic graphics library.
 * `Adafruit_PCD8544` Is the actual 'device driver' for the display.
 Again the[Code for that is on Github](https://github.com/adafruit/Adafruit-PCD8544-Nokia-5110-LCD-library)

 Most common libraries for Arduino will be available over GitHub.
-So these installation instructions should apply ion depend of the library you are trying to install.
+So these installation instructions should apply independently of the library you are trying to install.

 1. Lets make a new libraries folder inside the sketchbook folder.
 ```shell